Minimizing Human Intervention in Online Classification: Abstract

 \section{Abstract}

-We introduce and study an online problem arising in question answering systems.
-In this problem, an agent must sequentially classify user-submitted queries represented by $d$-dimensional embeddings drawn i.i.d. from an unknown distribution.
-The agent may consult a costly human expert for the correct label, or guess on her own without receiving feedback.
-The goal is to minimize regret against an oracle with free expert access.
-When the time horizon $T$ is at least exponential in the embedding dimension $d$, one can learn the geometry of the class regions: in this regime, we propose the Conservative Hull-based Classifier (\vhc), which maintains convex hulls of expert-labeled queries and calls the expert as soon as a query lands outside all known hulls. \vhc\ attains $\mathcal{O}(\log^d T)$ regret in $T$ and is minimax optimal for $d=1$.
-Otherwise, the geometry cannot be reliably learned without additional distributional assumptions.
-We show that when the queries are drawn from a subgaussian mixture, for $T \le e^d$, a Center-based Classifier (\extc) achieves regret proportional to $N\log{N}$ where $N$ is the number of labels.
-To bridge these regimes, we introduce the Generalized Hull-based Classifier (\vht), a practical extension of \vhc\ that allows for more aggressive guessing via a tunable threshold parameter.
-Our approach is validated with experiments, notably on real-world question-answering datasets using embeddings derived from state-of-the-art large language models.
+Training or fine-tuning large language model (LLM)–based systems often requires costly human feedback, yet there is limited understanding of how to minimize such intervention while maintaining strong error guarantees.
+We study this problem for LLM-based classification systems in an active learning framework: an agent sequentially labels $d$-dimensional query embeddings drawn i.i.d. from an unknown distribution by either calling a costly expert or guessing with no feedback, with the goal of minimizing regret relative to an oracle with free expert access.
+When the horizon $T$ is at least exponential in the embedding dimension $d$, the geometry of the class regions can be learned.
+In this regime, we propose the Conservative Hull-based Classifier (\vhc), which maintains convex hulls of expert-labeled queries and calls the expert when a query lands outside all known hulls. \vhc\ attains $\mathcal{O}(\log^d T)$ regret in $T$ and is minimax optimal for $d=1$.
+Otherwise, the geometry cannot be reliably learned in general.
+We show that for queries drawn from a subgaussian mixture and $T \le e^d$, a Center-based Classifier (\extc) achieves regret proportional to $N\log{N}$ where $N$ is the number of labels.
+To bridge these regimes, we introduce the Generalized Hull-based Classifier (\vht), a practical extension of \vhc\ that enables more aggressive guessing via a tunable parameter.
+Our approach is validated on real-world question-answering datasets using state-of-the-art text embedding models.